jeyu54217/Notes/Programming.md

   ```

 ## 4. Event-Driven
 - Centers around the generation and handling of events.
-In this paradigm, the flow of the program is determined by events such as user actions, sensor outputs, or message passing from other programs or threads.
+In this paradigm, the flow of the program is determined by events such as **'user actions'**, **'sensor outputs'**, or **' messages passing'** from other programs or threads.
 JavaScript, used in web development, is a well-known example.

 - Supported language

 | Language       | Application Domain               | Notes                                                |